* Facebook shares under pressure for second day

 “There’s much more volatility in this marketplace and that’s because there two main fears - monetary policy mistake and trade policy mistake and on backdrop is a lot of chaos that comes out of White House,” said Art Hogan, chief market strategist at B. Riley FBR in Boston.

-Shares of Facebook, which instigated the rout, were down 2.5 percent, adding to a 6.8 percent decline on Monday on reports that its users’ data was misused.
+Shares of Facebook, which instigated the rout, were down 0.72 percent in premarket trading following a 6.8 percent drop on Monday on reports that its users’ data was misused.

 Chief Executive Mark Zuckerberg faced calls from both U.S. and European lawmakers demanding explanations and fears of increased regulation on how companies use data had sent shares of other internet stocks down as well.

-Oracle was the biggest percentage decliner on the S&P 500, falling 9 percent after the business software maker reported quarterly revenue that missed Wall Street estimates on disappointing sales from its cloud business.
+Software stocks could come under pressure Tuesday after Oracle reported quarterly revenue that missed Wall Street estimates on disappointing sales from its cloud business.
+The stock was down more than 8 percent premarket.
 (Reporting by Sruthi Shankar in Bengaluru; Editing by Savio D’Souza and Dan Burns)